 As noted in The Green Sheet, merchant level salespeople need to, “listen well [to their merchants], take good notes, and later, draw conclusions about what matters most to each merchant‒then write those priorities down.”

 Once you understand the unique needs of the merchant, you can begin to build a positive rapport and provide personalized customer service to help them achieve their goals.
 Don’t just tell them you are on their team – show them!

 An excellent career as a merchant services reseller starts with a reputable agent program.
-At Electronic Merchant Systems (EMS), we understand that our success depends on the success of our agent.
-We support our agents and provide them with the tools they need to build their dream career.
+At Electronic Merchant Systems (EMS), we understand that our success depends on the success of our agents.
+Therefore, we support our agents and provide them with the tools they need to build their dream career.

-If you’d like to learn more about how to become an ISO Agent with EMS, click on the link today!
+If you’d like to learn more about how to become an ISO Agent with EMS, click on the link below!